stastnypremysl/lsql-csv/README.md

     lsql-csv -n 'people.csv, &1.{1,2}'
     lsql-csv -n 'people.csv, &1.{1..2}'
+    lsql-csv 'people.csv -n, &1.{1..2}'

-The output will be in both cases still the same.
+The output will be in all cases still the same.

 #### Simple join